Chromebooktwo/Game-Drive-Download/README.md

-Download the Game Drive Zip file, then copy the stuff inside on a USB or just start using the games/tools inside the zip!
+Download the Game Drive Zip file, then copy the stuff inside on a USB or a storage device, then you can play games anywhere.
+The Game Drive was created for destribution threw a USB, I use it for downloading the games on many devices like computers and chromebooks or anything that has a screen, keyboard and mouse/trackpad.
+More info is inside GameDriveInfoPageREADME.html which is inside the zip.
-Also try to make the files read and wright insted of just read only...